What Causes Addiction: Part 2, Nurture

 In my previous post, I introduced the idea that there are two primary risk factors for addiction: nature and nurture.
-In last week’s post, the discussion focused on nature (genetics).
+In the previous post, the discussion focused on nature (genetics).
 This week, I will look at the impact of nurture (environmental factors).

 Addiction is not entirely the fault of genetics.
 How we were raised and how we experienced life, especially during childhood, can be equally and perhaps more impactful.
 This fact that has repeatedly been proven by research, primarily by studying the incidence of addiction among adopted children and twins, especially monozygotic (identical) twins separated at birth and raised by different parents.
 By studying these populations, the relative influence of genetics and environment can be separated and measured.